HMS Formidable (1777): Battle of the Saintes

 Rodney's second in command was Admiral Samuel Hood.
 Third in command was Admiral Francis Samuel Drake who commanded the vanguard.
 Frederick Thesiger was Acting Lieutenant on board Formidable.
 The Formidable took chase on 8 April and located the French fleet during the night.
 In the morning the Formidable and the bulk of the fleet were becalmed and unable to reach Hood in the Barfleur and seven advance ships who were initially attacked by 15 French ships.
 A rise in the wind at noon on 9 April allowed the Formidable and around half the fleet to join the melee.
 During this period the Formidable lost 3 men, including Lt Hill, plus 10 wounded.
 A further rise in the wind allowed the remainder of the British fleet to approach, causing the French to retreat.

-On 12 April Formidable was again involved in the action.
+On 12 April Formidable was again involved in the Battle of the Saintes.
 Its gun decks were under the command of Sir Charles Douglas and Captain Thomas Symonds.
 Each gun was given 80 priming tubes (made of quills) and a pair of Kentish flints.
 Dr Gilbert Blane on the Formidable later wrote on the great beauty of the battle scene: stretching from the Soufriere region of Guadeloupe, to the island of Marie Galante and the huge volcanic summit of Diablotin on Dominica.
 The Formidable flew the White Ensign, Rodney being Admiral of the White.
 Her most important action was the breaking of the French line in the middle of the battle, and the final pursuit of the "Ville de Paris".
 In total she fired 80 broadsides during the battle, totalling 35 tons of shot.
 Her losses were relatively light given both the ferocity of the battle and the huge French losses: 14 killed and 39 wounded.
 After the battle she headed for Port Royal in Jamaica delivering the news of their salvation on her arrival on 29 April.
 She was broken up in 1813.